 By praising an employee in Slack or in Small Improvements, it immediately pops up in a dedicated Slack Channel.
 Thus, the entire company can see and celebrate it.
 Or for even more exposure, you can set up a Praise Wall to have them broadcasted in office common areas over big screens.

-Erika Enberg, VP of Talent at Door2Door, says Slack has been the clear driver in the company’s active praising culture.
+Erika Enberg, former VP of Talent at Door2Door, said Slack was the clear driver in the company’s active praising culture.

 Buy in from the top level